u107207006/ID-Lottery-Global-Manifesto/README.md

 © 2026 Hsu Tsuan-Jung (Master Mo Li).
 Open-source under the Human Welfare Public License.

 ---

+## 🏛️ About the Founder: Clinical Insight & Human Resilience

+**Hsu Tsuan-Jung (Master Mo Li)** is not your typical political theorist.
+With a Master’s degree in **Pharmaceutics** (China Medical University) and a deep background in **Clinical Medicine** (Chengdu University of TCM), he approaches social governance as a **Clinical Practitioner**.

+Working on the front lines as a professional caregiver and massage therapist, he has spent decades touching the "pressure points" of society.
+He has seen the fragility of life in hospital wards and the exhaustion of the working class on his massage table.

+**His Philosophy:**
+- **Social Stasis is Disease:** Just as a thrombus blocks blood flow, partisan politics blocks social resources.
+- **The Longevity Mindset:** By maintaining his own health and vitality into his 60s and beyond, he proves that **"Flow is Life."** He aims for a healthy 150-year lifespan, fueled by the mission to see the **ID Lottery** heal the world.

+"I use my hands to heal the body, my music to heal the soul, and my algorithm (ID Lottery) to heal the nation."

+---

+---
 ## 📜 Original Manifesto & Historical Context (原始宣言與歷史背景)
 > 以下為 ID Lottery 計畫的原始文獻與發展歷程，保留以供深度研究。
 ---